Stallion Laguna F.C.: Philippines Football League

-Stallion FC were set to participate at the inaugural season of the Philippines Football League (PFL) in 2017.
+Stallion were set to participate at the inaugural season of the Philippines Football League (PFL) in 2017.
 They designated Biñan Football Stadium as their home turf and by mid-January 2017 already started pre-season training and tryouts in the venue.
-The club renamed themselves as Stallion Laguna FC as part of their participation in the PFL.
+The club renamed themselves as Stallion Laguna as part of their participation in the PFL.

 In 2019, Stallion Laguna joined the Philippine Premier League (PPL), a league which was meant to replace the PFL.
-However they along with United Makati withdrew from the league on April 26, 2019, a day before the first match day of the league citing concerns regarding what the Stallion management see as a lack of professionalism and transparency regarding the league's management.
+However they along with United Makati withdrew from the league on 26 April 2019, a day before the first match day of the league citing concerns regarding what the Stallion management see as a lack of professionalism and transparency regarding the league's management.

-The participated in the 2019 PFL season which was held in lieu of the dissolved PPL.
+Stallion Laguna then participated in the 2019 PFL season which was held in lieu of the dissolved PPL.

+AFC Cup debut

+Stallion Laguna finished the 2022–23 Philippines Football League season in the third place which earns them the qualified to the 2023–24 AFC Cup.
+The club was then place in Group G alongside Australian club Central Coast Mariners, Malaysian club Terengganu and Indonesian club Bali United.
+On 26 October 2023, Stallion Laguna earn their first ever point in the AFC competition after drawing 2–2 with Terengganu.

 Youth

-Stallion Laguna runs a youth football academy known as the Stallion Youth Academy.
-Starting the 2019 season the academy would be merging with the Makati Football Club (MFC) with the existing academy of the club to be renamed as the Stallion MFC Youth Academy.
-MFC was managed by Stallion former player Selu Lozano who would be rejoining the club as a player and corporate manager for the 2019 season.
+Stallion Laguna operates a youth football academy known as the Stallion Youth Academy.
+Starting in the 2019 season, the academy will merge with the Makati Football Club (MFC), and the existing academy of the club will be renamed the Stallion MFC Youth Academy.
+MFC is managed by former Stallion player Selu Lozano, who will rejoin the club as both a player and corporate manager for the 2019 season.